joakimsigvald/XspecT/README.md

 ## Usage

 It is assumed that you are already familiar with Xunit and Moq, or similar test- and mocking frameworks.
-There is an accompanying independent assertion framework called `XspecT.Assert`, which is built upon FluentAssertions, but with a less worthy syntax, based on the verbs `Is`, `Has` and `Does` instead of `Should`.
+XspecT includes a fluent assertion framework called `XspecT.Assert`, which is built upon FluentAssertions, but with a less worthy syntax, based on the verbs `Is`, `Has` and `Does` instead of `Should`.

-Is-assertions are recommended over Should-assertions for making the tests read more like specifications, listing requirements rather than asserting expected results.

 This is an example of a complete test class (*specification*) with one test method (*requirement*):
 ```